leonidasjr/SupplementaryMaterials/README.md

 ## Overview

-This repository provides fully documented, open-access tools for **phonetic (and linguistic) research** on speech prosody, rhythm, voice quality, and dialect classification.
-The materials span acoustic feature extraction, vocalic unit alignment, statistical modelling, and supervised machine learning — covering a complete research workflow from raw audio to classification and modelling results.
+This repository provides fully documented, open-access tools for **phonetic (and linguistic) research** on speech prosody (rhythm, intonation, voice quality), and dialect classification.
+The materials span vocalic unit alignment, acoustic feature extraction, statistical modelling, and supervised machine learning — covering a complete research workflow from raw audio and its transcript to classification and modelling results.

 All scripts are designed with **reproducibility** as the primary goal: every parameter, random seed, feature list, and modelling decision is declared explicitly so that any researcher can re-run the analyses and obtain identical results.

 The tools are suitable for researchers and students in **phonetics, phonology, sociolinguistics, speech science, and related areas** — including those with no prior background in programming or machine learning.
-Detailed User Manuals (English and Portuguese) are provided for each tool.
+Detailed User Manuals are provided for each tool.

 ---